javihernandez/cas/CONTRIBUTING.md

 # How to contribute

-We're thrilled that you want to contribute to our project as third-party patches are essential for keeping `vcn` great.
+We're thrilled that you want to contribute to our project as third-party patches are essential for keeping `csa` great.

 A **BIG Thank you** for that!